 Thick slices of Cornish beef were served blushing pink and tender on the inside, Maillarded to the max at the crust and generally packing a real punch.
 The ramson (wild garlic) added depth in its various guises of wilted, chopped raw and spots of emulsion.
 The jus was bang on in terms of flavour and viscosity and my friends and I basically licked our plates clean.
 No one would have complained if there’d been a third cylindrical potato croquette/chip (or “insane potato tardis”, as I’ve heard them described) on the side.

-Of the other three dishes, we unanimously felt lightly cured mackerel, hidden with pickled rhubarb and chervil under macerated curls of white turnip, was delicious and cleansing.
+Of the other three dishes, we unanimously agreed that lightly cured mackerel, hidden under macerated curls of white turnip along with pickled rhubarb and chervil, was delicious and cleansing.
 Well cooked squid with a subtle tarragon sauce played on the ‘what lies beneath the root’ presentation theme again, arranged as it was under warm and striking discs of green radish.
 I liked this one, but others were less bothered.
 A final dessert of caramel ice cream, barley mousse and a mound of oats was again pleasant, particularly with a killer and reasonably priced sticky (can’t remember the deets, soz), but probably needed a bit of crunch to round it off.
-A minor quibble as, all in all, this was a well balanced, well paced, interesting, occasionally innovative and, most importantly, tasty meal.

 It is also worth noting that we were very happy with our sub £30 Macon chardonnay and Chateau Musar Jeune … and the sticky that I can’t remember.
 The wine list is more accessible than many of the aspirational restaurants out there.